Prometheus-X-association/dataspace-interoperability/README.md

     ✔ should map a softwareResource to a dataServices ✔ should map a serviceOffering to a dataSet
     ✔ should map a Prometheus-X Catalog to a DCAT Catalog

+  Prometheus-X Catalog to EDC Catalog
+    ✔ should map a Prometheus-X Catalog to an EDC Catalog (46ms)

   Prometheus-X Catalog to Gaia-X catalog
     ✔ should map a dataResource to a dataService